Karns11/RandomUserDataPipeline/README.md

 There are a couple of different options when it comes to running the 5 SQL queries on top of the resulting dataset.

 The first option is to run the 'five_sql_queries_python_script.py' file that exists in the same project directory.
 This will run all of the SQL queries I created that I thought yielded interesting results.
-This script will out put everything in an easy-to-read format in the terminal.
+This script will output everything in an easy-to-read format in the terminal.
 You can run this command:

 ```
 python five_sql_queries_python_script.py
 ```

 Additionally, if you would like to run the queries in a database management tool, like dbeaver, I included the .sql file that contains the queries as well.
-These can be ran directly within the tool which provides a more familiar workspace.
+These can be run directly within the tool which provides a more familiar workspace.
 Here are the steps to install dbeaver and hook it up to the database, if needed:

 1. Navigate to https://dbeaver.io/download/ and download the community edition for your machine
 2. Launch the application and install everything it prompts for and create a desktop shortcut